pgpbpadilla/pgpbpadilla.github.io/_drafts/spring-jpa-repository.liquid.md

 categories: [programming, java, spring-framework]
 permalink: /spring-repository
 ---
-The Spring framework offers two a `@Repository` annotation and a `Repository` interface.
+The Spring framework provides a `@Repository` annotation and a `Repository` interface.
 Although related and a bit confusing initially, they perform distinct tasks.

 The Java annotation is meant only as meta-data for the annotated class and imposes no semantics.

-The interface on the other hand provides rich functionality to perform common tasks with data sources, e.g., Create, Read, Update, and Delete.
+The interface on the other hand defines common tasks performed with data sources, e.g., Create, Read, Update, and Delete.

+## A simple implementation

+The Spring framework also provides us with a few supporting implementations for many common use cases involving repositories.
+The following diagram shows one such supporting implementation, `SimpleJpaRepository`.

 <div style="text-align: center">
     <img src="/assets/images/SimpleJpaRepository.png">